-Prior to 14 days of recommencing their studies following a period of deferment, a student must complete and submit a re-registration form to the Student Attendance, Monitoring and ©ICTM Student Handbook 2019-2020 Page 8 of 126
+Prior to 14 days of recommencing their studies following a period of deferment, a student must complete and submit a re-registration form to the Student Attendance, Monitoring and Reporting Section.

-Reporting Section.
 Failure to submit this form will result in a student being deregistered from the College after their period of deferment has lapsed.

-Section 3: College Rules Regulations and Expectations
+College Rules Regulations and Expectations